scbowler/aws-setup-guides/FULL_STACK_DEPLOYMENT.md

 You will be deploying your project more than one time as the application gains functionality or bugs are discovered and fixed.
 There is some setup required for your **first** deployment that is not required for subsequent deployments.
 This section covers that setup.

 When you deploy your **first** full stack JavaScript project to an EC2 instance on AWS, you'll need to make sure that some tools are installed on your EC2 instance.
 After they've been installed once, they won't need to be installed again for future deployments of the same project or the deployment of additional full stack JavaScript projects.
+If these tools are already installed, skip straight to the [First Deployment](#first-deployment) section.

 This guide assumes EC2 Ubuntu 18.04 so all setup commands will be based on that.